Spalato-Development/wpe-next-starter/README.md

 https://hasura.io/blog/best-practices-of-using-jwt-with-graphql/

+-- To change Reset Email and New user email please go to this [Kellen Mace repo](https://github.com/kellenmace/run-through-history-backend) to learn how to do it.

+- I am creating a basic plugin for this also

 ## Getting Started

-First, run the development server:
+First, run the development server: https://github.com/carlosloureda/wbs-headless-auth-plugin

 ```bash
 npm run dev